General Information about Park Roads

 Crystal Cave Road

-Moro Rock/Crescent Meadow Road
+Moro Rock / Crescent Meadow Road

 South Fork Road

-This road is open year-round.
+This road is typically open year-round.
 It ends at South Fork Campground and Ladybug Trailhead.
 The road is unpaved beyond the park entrance and may be rough for some vehicles; it is slippery during rainy or snowy weather.
 The road joins Highway 198 in the town of Three Rivers, about 6 miles south of the Sequoia park entrance.

 Panoramic Point Road